xieb3cky/Cstation_Frontend/README.md

 Using geolocation data, the application presents users with charging stations based on their search criteria.
 Users can refine their search further by specifying electric charger type and maximum results.

-The application also offers tools to help users favorite/un-favorite and leave reviews for a charging stations.
+The application also offers tools to help users favorite/un-favorite and leave reviews for a charging station.
 The detailed reviews of charging stations can help other users make informed decisions, and they can also view relevant information for selecting charging stations.

 ## Technologies
  - React